How Can I Get on the Pill Without Telling My Parents?

 It can be difficult for teens to talk to their parents about being sexually active.
 But surprisingly, many parents are receptive to discussing sex and birth control, especially when you show them that you want to act responsibly.
 Still, if you can't talk to your folks, there is a lot you can do.

 In order to find out your birth control options and get sexual-health care, your first step should be to set up an appointment with your general doctor or gynecologist.
-Or make an appointment at your local Planned Parenthood or student health center if you're in college.
+Or make an appointment at your local Planned Parenthood (or student health center if your school has one).
 Don't be afraid to discuss birth control or sex with your doctor.
 Thanks to doctor-patient confidentiality, your doc can't talk to your parents about these topics without your permission.

 The Pill is covered by most health insurance, but that may not be an easy option if you are on your parents' plan.
 Luckily, the Pill is available for only $15 to $50 a month, depending on type.